Authentication#

 Create OAuth2 access and refresh token.

-│ --host TEXT Set the hostname of the databrowser, if │
+--host TEXT Set the hostname of the databrowser, if not set

-│ --username -u TEXT The username used for authentication. │
+-u, --username TEXT The username used for authentication. [default:

-│ --refresh-token -r TEXT Instead of using a password, you can use a │
+-r, --refresh-token TEXT Instead of using a password, you can use a refresh

-│ --force -f Force token recreation, even if current │
+-f, --force Force token recreation, even if current token is

 You can create a token using your user name and password.
 For security reasons you can not pass your password as an argument to the command line interface.
 This means that you can only create a new token with help of a valid refresh token in a non-interactive session.
 Such as a batch job.